daattali/beautiful-jekyll/_posts/2021-02-19-vcenter-7-update-1c-advanced-cross-vcenter-vmotion.md

 ### Importing a virtual machine

-Advanced Cross vCenter vMotion also brings the possibility to import virtual machines from a distant vCenter.
+Advanced Cross vCenter vMotion also brings the possibility to import virtual machines from a distant VMware vCenter.
 This can be useful of the remote instance runs a version lower than vCenter 7 update 1c and doesn't have XVM in the vSphere client for example.

 * To initiate an **Import VMs** task, right click on a compute resource and select the option.